top of page

 A detailed view of brain tissue stained using the Golgi method, highlighting the intricate network of neurons and their connections.

-How to Choose the Right Special Stain?
+How to Choose the Right Special Stain in Histopathology

-• Fibrosis or collagen detection → Masson’s Trichrome, Picro-Sirius Red
+• Fibrosis or collagen detection – Masson’s Trichrome, Picro-Sirius Red

 Microscopic view of a liver tissue section stained with Picro-Sirius Red, highlighting collagen fibers in red and other tissue components in yellow, used to assess fibrosis.

-What are special stains in histology?
+Q: What are special stains in histopathology?

 bottom of page